Former Little Nightmares devs' End of Abyss is a satisfyingly creepy blend of top-down twin-stick shooter and Metroidvania exploration

 Little Familiar

 You'd be forgiven for thinking End of Abyss feels somewhat familiar, especially due to the amazing atmospheric lighting and Cel's somewhat small, perhaps even child-like appearance.
-Developer Studio 9 Interactive was founded by former developers from Tarsier Studios, the studio that created Little Nightmares.
+Developer Section 9 Interactive was founded by former developers from Tarsier Studios – the studio behind Little Nightmares.

-Marcus doesn't mind the comparison to Little Nightmares, but to him, it's more of a coincidence, especially given End of Abyss' early concepts.
-"The game started out as a bit of a cartoony action game, a kind of top-down twin stick shooter with some adventure elements.
-Player movement was quicker back then and with fast dodges to avoid enemy attacks," he says.
+Marcus Ottvall doesn't mind the comparison, but to him, it's more of a coincidence, especially given End of Abyss' early concepts: "The game started out as a bit of a cartoony action game, a kind of top-down twin stick shooter with some adventure elements.
+Player movement was quicker back then, with fast dodges to avoid enemy attacks."

 End of Abyss' inspirations include horror classics such as Alien and The Thing, but also the The Legend of Zelda, among others.
 As an old anime nerd, my ears perk up especially at the mention of Ghost in the Shell and Akira.
 I definitely see the Akira inspiration in some of the monsters, fleshy masses of limbs and muscle with several faces that split apart when Cel shoots them.
 It's the Ghost of the Shell reference that makes me ask for more details about Cel, seeing as the film's protagonist is a cybernetically augmented woman.
 Could the same be true for Cel?